-Mat 20:1-16 - "But I Was Better"
+Mat 20:1-16 - "Sour Grapes About Grace"

-There was a wonderful article in yesterday's Vancouver Sun written by Bruce McManus who is a professor at UBC and Scientific Director of the Heart Centre at St. Paul's Hospital.
-I consider it a wonderful article not only because he agrees with me on so many points but also because I think his assessment of society is particularly cogent.
-His article was titled "Civility and the city" and outlines a number of observations about how our urban society has lost and continues to lose civility, which he defines "broadly as behaviours that reflect politeness, and especially include being reasonable and respectful."
-In his article he outlines a number of ways in which we are increasingly indifferent and even growingly hostile towards other people.
-I not only agree with his observations but also believe that a root cause of this phenomenon is the ever-increasing sense of entitlement that people have been taught to feel.
-This manifests itself not only in an increased sense that one isn't getting what they deserve but also that others are getting what they don't deserve.
+Bruce McManus, a professor at UBC and Scientific Director of the Heart Centre at St. Paul's Hospital, wrote a particularly cogent article a few years ago pointing out how our urban society has lost and continues to lose civility, which he defines "broadly as behaviours that reflect politeness, and especially include being reasonable and respectful."
+He outlined a number of ways in which we are increasingly indifferent and even growingly hostile towards other people.
+I not only agree with his observations but also believe that a root cause of this phenomenon is the ever-increasing sense of entitlement that people have been taught is their inherent right.
+Such a belief manifests itself not only in an increased sense that they aren't getting what they deserve but more so that others are getting what they don't deserve.

-Sadly grumbling and complaining about others getting something they don't deserve is pretty common with people, and that even includes grumbling and complaining about others receiving God's grace.
-Grace is a churchy term for the forgiveness that God offers us for no reason other than He wants to - other definitions include "gift of God to humankind", and "freedom from sin."
-Now you might wonder how anyone on earth would be offended by such a heavenly gift, but it seems like just about everybody on earth actually is offended by it.
+Sadly, grumbling and complaining about others getting something they don't deserve is pretty common with people, and that even or especially includes grumbling and complaining about others receiving God's grace.
+Grace refers to the forgiveness that God offers us for no reason other than He wants to - other definitions include "gift of God to humankind", and "freedom from sin."
+Now you might wonder how anyone on earth could be offended by such a heavenly gift, but it seems like just about everybody on earth actually is offended by it.
 Apparently this is nothing new either, because even our scripture reading affirms the same surprising conclusion.

-An unknown person asked Jesus the question, "Lord, what good deed must I do to have eternal life?" and Jesus replied with a couple of parables - our reading is the second of these, sometimes called the parable of the generous employer.
+In our reading an unknown person asked Jesus the question, "Lord, what good deed must I do to have eternal life?" and Jesus replied with a couple of parables - our reading is the second of these, often referred to as the parable of the ungrateful slave, but perhaps better called the parable of the generous employer.

 As is usual with parables, the elements in the story are quite normal and familiar.
-You may have heard of the conflicts in the south-western United States over the practice of hiring 'illegal' immigrants in the "day labour" market ... potential workers gather in particular spots, and employers drive up, ask for so many workers, and off they go for the day.
+You may have heard of the conflicts in the south-western United States over the practice of hiring 'illegal' immigrants in the "day labour" market ... potential workers gather in particular spots, employers drive up, ask for so many workers, and off they go for the day.
 The practice in Jesus' day and in the parable was almost identical.
 Workers who wished to be hired showed up at a particular place and the vineyard owners hired them there for the day.
 Here the owner shows up early in the morning, finds some early birds eager to work, and puts them to work after agreeing to the amount to be paid for the day.
 Either because these workers are not adequately handling the harvest or more hopefully because the harvest was even more plentiful than expected, the owner returns to the job market at nine, at noon, at three, and even at five, one hour before the close of the working day.
 To all of them he offered a fair wage, which must have come as a blessing because the last of these had waited all day without anyone offering them a job.